Data processing addendum (DPA)

 - Invoice and receipt data

-Neither Client nor Data Subjects authorized by Client shall use the Service to process Special Categories of Personal Data about (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
+Neither Client nor End Users authorized by Client shall use the Service to process Special Categories of Personal Data about (this includes details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, information about your health and genetic and biometric data).
 Nor will Client process or give instructions to process any information about criminal convictions and offences.

-Client shall be liable for any personal data that is provided or otherwise made available to the Processor in excess of the categories of data described above ("Excess Data").
-Processor’s obligations under the Agreement of this DPA shall not apply to any such Excess Data.
+Client is liable for any Personal Data that is provided or otherwise made available to ABBYY in excess of the categories of data described above ("Excess Data").
+ABBYY’s obligations under the Agreement of this DPA shall not apply to any such Excess Data.

 9.3.
 The following people and groups of people are affected: